Monday, 30 March 2015

 Pour the pulps in a blender.

-Blend at high speed for 2 minutes with intervals.
+Blend at high speed for 2 minutes at intervals.

 Garnish as you wish, sprinkle chat masala and serve chilled.